 Altogether, about 200,000 Scotch-Irish immigrated to America prior to the American Revolution.
 Because Pennsylvania had a reputation for religious tolerance, most of them arrived at the port of Philadelphia, at that time one of the largest cities in the American colonies.
 A few others landed in Delaware, where Presbyterian congregations had also begun to thrive.

-Among the thousands of people who left their homes in Ulster to come to America during early 1700s was our ancestor, William Magill, who is said to have been born in Scotland about 1670.
+William Magill, reportedly born in Scotland about 1670, was among the thousands of people who left their homes in Ulster to come to America during early the 1700s.
 According to one researcher, William and his two brothers, John and Charles, along with their father, Robert, were comparative latecomers to Northern Ireland.
-In 1715, they emigrated to the village of Tullycairn.
-At the time, William was about forty-five years old and was married.
-He and his wife, whose name is unknown, had six children, as follows: James; William, Jr., who is said to have been born in Northern Ireland shortly after his parents emigrated from Scotland; John; Elizabeth; Sarah; and Esther.
+In 1715, they emigrated from Scotland to the Irish village of Tullycairn.
+At that time, William was about forty-five years old and married.
+He and his wife, whose name is unfortunately unknown, had six children, as follows:

 William Magill, Sr., along with his brothers John and Charles, immigrated to America about 1726.
 Like most Scotch-Irish newcomers, they settled first in Pennsylvania.
 Later, William and John and their families removed to Virginia.